Tart, tangy and a bit of spicy, this easy and best chaat masala recipe can add more flavor to chaats and used in so many more ways.

 How to use homemade chaat masala

-- Make chaats! the main reason this spice mixture is used in Indian households is for chaat recipes.
+Make chaats! the main reason this spice mixture is used in Indian households is for chaat recipes.
 Chaats are a VERY popular Indian street food.

-- Sprinkle over fruits to make fruit chaat: I personally love to sprinkle it on tomatoes, oranges, grapefruits and watermelons.
+Sprinkle over fruits to make fruit chaat: I personally love to sprinkle it on tomatoes, oranges, grapefruits and watermelons.
 It gives a sweet and tangy delicious taste.
 Finishing spice for a fruit salad to give the sweetness of fruits a tangy flavor.

-- Sprinkle on savory snacks
+Sprinkle on savory snacks

-- On some hot, buttery popcorn: Try out a new popcorn seasoning, start with a little and test it out yourself.
+On some hot, buttery popcorn: Try out a new popcorn seasoning, start with a little and test it out yourself.

-- Sprinkle on french fries or potato chips: Just try it!
+Sprinkle on french fries or potato chips: Just try it!

-- Substitute for sandwich masala: Sprinkle a bit when making a veggie, cheese sandwich.
+Substitute for sandwich masala: Sprinkle a bit when making a veggie, cheese sandwich.
 Usually like to use sandwich masala which has a little more depth of flavor, but it makes a good substitute.

-- Add to Raita: If you want to change up the flavor of your raita, just add some masala for a yummy tang.
+Add to Raita: If you want to change up the flavor of your raita, just add some masala for a yummy tang.

-- Add to salads or salad dressing: Either use a bit of the masala along with black pepper and olive oil or add to a salad dressing.
+Add to salads or salad dressing: Either use a bit of the masala along with black pepper and olive oil or add to a salad dressing.

-- Use in drinks
+Use in drinks

-- Add to lemonade: For a spin on nimbu pani (lemon water)
+Add to lemonade: For a spin on nimbu pani (lemon water)

-- Use to make jaljeera
+Use to make jaljeera

-- Add ¼ tsp to orange juice
+Add ¼ tsp to orange juice

-- Nachos: For those that are a little bit more adventurous, sprinkle a bit on your cheese nachos along with lime
+Nachos: For those that are a little bit more adventurous, sprinkle a bit on your cheese nachos along with lime

-What is the best substitute for chaat masala?
+best substitute for chaat masala

 A good substitute for chaat masala is one that will add the zing of the spice blend so use a mix of black salt, cumin powder, salt, black pepper and lemon juice or lime juice.
 This is the best bet as it will will give you the balance of sour, saltiness, tart, hint of spice with cumin powder as the “grounding” spice.